universityofsussex-rc/Workshops/exercises/basic/Exercise2/README.md

 You'll see up to 60 loaded modules, with different versions of `GCCcore` - which conflict.
 You'll need to purge your environment with `module purge`.
 Run this now and rerun the list command.

-Unfortunately this will have also removed the `sge` module if you were on the login node (you should be in an interactive session...).
-You would need to load that to be able to use the scheduler.

 <li> Saving a module list </li>